-The alternative social housing 'solution' of up-grading existing more centrally located informal settlements, in the form of curative regularization programs, typically costs 2 to 3 times as much as the provision urban infrastructure and services in new on the edge of the city.
-Whilst there are clearly benefits from such programmes a very real problem is that incoming families to such improved settlements may be relatively exploited by property owners some of whom may be pre-existing now tenured occupants (doubling as landlords).
-This often leads to overcrowding in often-unsuitable terrains (hill slopes, unstable soil etc.) which in itself furthers the spatial separation of social groups and may aggravate environmental risks.
+32. The alternative social housing "solution" of upgrading existing more centrally located informal settlements, in the form of curative regularization programmes, typically costs two to three times as much as the provision of new urban infrastructure and services on the edge of the city.
+While there are clear benefits from such programmes, a very real problem is that incoming families to such improved settlements may be relatively exploited by property owners, some of whom may be pre-existing, now-tenured occupants (doubling as landlords).
+This often leads to overcrowding in often unsuitable terrains (hill slopes, unstable soil, etc.), which in itself furthers the spatial separation of social groups and may aggravate environmental risks.

-All of these considerations clearly emphasise the importance of well thought through spatial planning.
+33. All of these considerations clearly emphasize the importance of well-thought-through spatial planning.

-The challenge is to break the vicious circle of social exclusion that arises from the above land and property market processes.
+34. The challenge is to break the vicious circle of social exclusion that arises from the above-mentioned land and property market processes.
 Traditional public approaches consisting in the development of centrally located large tracks of land (through public acquisition, use of fiscal land, etc.) have often generated new ghettos with all their well-known negative consequences.
-Alternative programs designed to occupy interstices of the city with social housing tend, in no time, be 'colonized' by higher income neighbours.
-Attempts to control transactions to insuring the permanence of the original targeted low-income occupiers often fail.
+Alternative programmes designed to occupy interstices of the city with social housing tend, in no time, to be "colonized" by higher-income neighbours.
+Attempts to control transactions to ensure the permanence of the original targeted low-income occupiers often fail.

-The challenge, therefore, while preserving the institution of land market and associated land property rights, is to curb the power of land owners who normally seek to secure the land use that gives them the greatest return but also prevents the more socially inclusive use of land.
+35. The challenge, therefore, while preserving the institution of land market and associated land property rights, is to curb the power of landowners who normally seek to secure the land use that gives them the greatest return but also prevents the more socially inclusive use of land.

-On the other hand, the public acquisition of land is facing increasing costs and publicly managed processes of land allocation may also be costly, prone to corruption and other forms of political manipulation.
+36. On the other hand, the public acquisition of land is facing increasing costs and publicly managed processes of land allocation may also be costly, prone to corruption and other forms of political manipulation.
 In addition, it is important to improve the finance capacity of the public sector to guide urban development, especially when it comes to the provision of urban infrastructure and services.

-Finally, yet importantly, a coherent land use spatial strategy should revisit the social costs and benefits of publicly promoting social housing in cheaper locations and ensure the best use of relatively scarce public funds.
-Key issues here are how best to subsidise the provision of social housing in more 'inclusive' areas (perhaps with a higher per unit cost but with better quality), and assess the relative advantages of capturing higher land value increments from elitist developments.
+37. Finally, yet importantly, a coherent land-use spatial strategy should revisit the social costs and benefits of publicly promoting social housing in cheaper locations and ensure the best use of relatively scarce public funds.
+Key issues here are how best to subsidize the provision of social housing in more "inclusive" areas (perhaps with a higher per unit cost but with better quality), and assess the relative advantages of capturing higher land value increments from elitist developments.

-2.3.
-Inequitable Access to the Benefits of Urbanization
+C. Inequitable access to the benefits of urbanization

-Urban spatial justice brings together social justice and space as well as the concepts of environmental justice and equity.
-These include concerns of environmental sustainability, and the spatial overlap between racial discrimination, the spatial patterns this produces, and the coupling of these spaces with industrial pollution, socio-economic exclusion, and susceptibility to natural hazards.
+38. Urban spatial justice brings together social justice and space as well as the concepts of environmental justice and equity.
+These include concerns of environmental sustainability, and the spatial overlap between racial discrimination, the spatial patterns this produces, and the coupling of these spaces with industrial pollution, socioeconomic exclusion, and susceptibility to natural hazards.

-Developed countries are the most urbanized and developing countries are following suit.
+39. Developed countries are the most urbanized and developing countries are following suit.
 Rapid urbanization is a challenge, but can also be seen as an enhancing opportunity, since the function of cities is mainly to provide diversity, choice and a concentration of opportunities for exchange and change resulting in different forms of human development.
-The benefits of planned urbanization include quality services of all kind, diversity of income sources, affordable access to opportunities for human development, social interaction, leisure, participation in governance.
+The benefits of planned urbanization include quality services of all kinds, diversity of income sources, affordable access to opportunities for human development, social interaction, leisure, participation in governance.
 Quality of life exists, and should be ensured, in non-urban (rural) areas, but the opportunity to develop is afforded more by the diversity and choice characteristic of city life.